godotengine/godot-docs/getting_started/step_by_step/exporting.rst

 .. image:: img/export_editor_android_settings.png

-Now you're ready to export.
+Now, you're ready to export.
 Click on *Project -> Export* and add a preset for Android (see above).

 Click the "Export Project" button and Godot will build an APK you can download